openmarketing/calcom/README.md

 - **Define my role** - should we focus my role on
   - conversion, aka more growth or/and product marketing,
   - or on sales marketing?
-  - All the above will help answer this.
+  - All previous weeks' projects will help answer this.
 Looking at the number of users on cal.com/open, my hunch is we'll end up with layering sales motion on product-led growth, aka with me doing all three. **This would make increasing conversion key, which I've done extensively at Uber (+30% increase in driver sign up) and Amex (leading projects that increased the merchant activation rate by +20% while increasing NPS by 13) .**

 - Sanity check our focus and my associated focus by **interviewing VP Sales from my and the founders’ network**.